Sister standing outside a mud hut in Tanzania with a poor family

 Meeting desperate need

-The boys will study for 6 years and alongside academic subjects they will learn the following technical skills (accredited by VETA) to help them into employment after they complete school:
+The boys will study for 6 years (Form 1 – Form 6) and alongside academic subjects they will learn the following technical skills, accredited by Tanzania’s Vocational Education and Training Authority (VETA) to help them into employment after they complete school:

 • Electrical Engineering & Solar Panel Installation